JCMexplains/writing-for-success-2023/textbook.md

 papers with a classmate and rewrite your classmate's sentences to correct any misplaced modifiers.

-## 2.8 Writing Basics: End-of-Chapter Exercises
+## 2.8 Writing Basics: End-of-chapter Exercises

 **Learning Objectives**